jeeneo/dejpeg/odin/readme.md

 an experimental version of Intel® Open Image Denoise for Android

-intended to process raster images (non-HDR for now)
+intended to process raster images

 this guide assumes your build system is linux-based and you have the Android NDK installed